aws-quickstart/quickstart-solace-pubsubplus/README.md

 # quickstart-solace-vmr
-## Solace Virtual Message Router (VMR) on the AWS Cloud
+## Solace PubSub+ Software Message Broker on the AWS Cloud

-This Quick Start deploys Solace Virtual Message Router (VMR) version 8.7 or later on the AWS Cloud in a highly available (HA) cluster.
+This Quick Start deploys Solace PubSub+ Software Message Broker version 8.7 or later on the AWS Cloud in a highly available (HA) cluster.

-The Solace VMR is an implementation of the Solace SolOS messaging technology that runs on general-purpose processors in data centers, developers’ laptops, Internet of Things (IoT) gateways, the cloud, and other enterprise environments.
+The Solace message broker is an implementation of the Solace SolOS messaging technology that runs on general-purpose processors in data centers, developers’ laptops, Internet of Things (IoT) gateways, the cloud, and other enterprise environments.

-You can use the AWS CloudFormation templates included with the Quick Start to deploy a fully configured Solace VMR HA cluster in your AWS account.
+You can use the AWS CloudFormation templates included with the Quick Start to deploy a fully configured Solace PubSub+ message broker HA cluster in your AWS account.
 The Quick Start automates the following:

-- Deploying the VMR cluster into a new VPC
+- Deploying the Solace message broker cluster into a new VPC
-- Deploying the VMR cluster into an existing VPC
+- Deploying the Solace message broker cluster into an existing VPC

 You can also use the AWS CloudFormation templates as a starting point for your own implementation.